snu-sf-class/sf202401/README.md

 ## Announcements

 (Temporary Notificiation: Currently, there is an issue about server.
 On Thursday, the (possibly alternative) submission method for assignment 6 will be notified. -> The problem was resolved.
-You can submit assignment 6 by git push.)
+You can submit assignment 6 by git push.
+Please refer to corresponding issue.)
 - Jun.
 8: Assignment 5 result is uploaded (see eTL).
 Claims : until **Jun 13**.
 - Jun.
 4: 6월 6일에는 수업이 없습니다.
 - Jun.
 1: Assignment 6 is uploaded.